edzop/bpyhullsim/README.md

 I experimented with the command `bpy.ops.wm.redraw_timer(type='DRAW_WIN_SWAP', iterations=1)` in the file `sim_helper.py` - it's commented out for now.
 The simulation runs faster without updates but you can disable it to get UI updates to watch the simulation in real time but warnings are displayed by blender sometimes complaining the UI is behind.
 I also tried `bpy.context.view_layer.update()` to get the gui to update while simulation is running but that didn't seem to do anything.

-I've spent quite a bit of time trying to figure out how to abort the simulation with ESC key or something like that and posted several questions on forums but to no avail.
-Most of the solutions are to use a modal loop with a fixed interval timer for the execution loop which severely limits the simulation step rate.
+I've spent quite a bit of time trying to figure out how to abort the simulation with ESC key or something like that and posted several questions on forums [here](https://blenderartists.org/t/abort-ui-python-simulation/1257067) and [here](https://blender.stackexchange.com/questions/197134/simulation-in-blender-python-respond-to-keypress-without-timer) but have not been able to solve this.

 I'm trying to use `bmesh` as much as possible instead of `bpy.ops` and it's quite fast.